Bauer03/PortfolioWebsite/README.md

 # Portfolio website

 This website is under construction; the final goal is to have a place to serve as a portfolio and showcase my projects.
-Progress may be disjointed as I learn more JS frameworks
+Hosted on MS Azure, updated whenever I can set some time aside.